 This palace was created in the fourteenth century, although a century before the king Fernando III ordered its construction.
-Realized in the Renaissance architectural style, already abandoned the Gothic era, the Palace of Viana was built as a manor house of the lords of Villaseca, who came to Cordova once it was taken from the Muslims.
+Realized in the Renaissance architectural style, already abandoned the Gothic era, the Palace of Viana was built as a manor house of the lords of Villaseca, who came to Cordoba once it was taken from the Muslims.

 Over three centuries, until the seventeenth, this initial medieval house was transformed, for accommodation and interest of its noblemen, in a palace adapted to their tastes increasingly refined.
 Thus, the different lords of the family were buying gardens, land and adjacent places to expand their domain and build new courtyards for enjoyment and enjoy their extended family and their rich guests.
-In 1609 the reception patio was built, while the III Señor de Villaseca ordered the construction of the patio of the bars three decades later.
+In 1609 the reception courtyard was built, while the III Señor de Villaseca ordered the construction of the courtyard of the bars three decades later.

 The I Marquis of Villaseca would die without descendants, giving a final point to his stately dynasty and starting from that moment, in the middle of the seventeenth century, the reform that will give place to the Palace of Viana as we know it.